-For many, online dating is now the default way to meet new people.
+For many, online dating is the default way to meet new people.
 As we become increasingly time-poor, digital devices act as a way for us to navigate our day-to-day lives and how we interact with others, including our relationships.

-Risk vs risqué
+Risk vs. risqué

-Creating a safe space, without killing the mood
+Creating a safe space without killing the mood

 Ultimately, stopping deceitful users from harming the user experience and removing unwanted content to keep people safe will protect brand reputations.
 With content moderation, your dating site can become the brand you want it to be.

 What Is Cyberbullying and How Can It Be Stopped?

 Discover effective strategies to stop cyberbullying and learn how Besedo’s content moderation solutions can create safer online communities.

 The DSA: An Executive Summary of the New Online Rules for Platform Businesses

 Here’s a friendly guide, an executive summary if you will, to be compliant with the Digital Services Act for online businesses.